tl-masterlist/VTuber-Translators-Master-List/.github/ISSUE_TEMPLATE/translations-channel--jp-en-.md

 - **Does the channel focus on a particular VTuber(s)/groups?** (e.g. Lyger simps for Matsuri)

-- **Especially for the “Decent” category: if any, what errors or issues do you see sometimes?
+- **If any, what errors or issues do you see sometimes?
 What justification do you have for still recommending them?** (e.g. typos, translation errors, bad editing, etc.)

 - **How do they show a high level of standard?** (e.g. quality control, native speakers, etc.)